Updated April 2026

 Excess level

-Higher voluntary excess can reduce premium, but the minimum excess on prestige vehicles is typically higher than standard.
+Higher voluntary excess can reduce the premium, but the minimum excess on prestige vehicles is typically higher than standard.

 Prestige Car Insurance Cost Guide 2026